 The President signed the American Recovery and Reinvestment Act (ARRA) on February 17, 2009.
 ARRA contains significant tax, investment, and spending provisions impacting energy efficiency, Smart Grid, health information technology, and infrastructure projects, all of which were endorsed by NEMA.

 Energy Independence and Security Act of 2007

-On December 19, 2007, President George W. Bush signed H.R.
-6, the Energy Independence and Security Act of 2007, into law (Public Law 110-140).
+The Energy Independence and Security Act (EISA) of 2007 was signed into law by President George W. Bush (Public Law 110-140).
 NEMA was actively engaged and has spearheaded negotiations of several provisions important to NEMA member companies.

 This legislation improved our nation’s energy policies by creating new energy efficiency standards, increasing Corporate Average Fuel Economy standards, increasing the mandated use of ethanol and biofuels, encouraging “Smart Grid” technology, encouraging carbon sequestration research, and expanding high-performance commercial and federal buildings.